 There are 2 main types of radiation therapy:

 External radiation.
-The radiation comes from a machine and is pointed at the skin over the tumor.
+The radiation comes from a machine called a linear accelerator (linac) and is pointed at the skin over the tumor.
 The treatment is a lot like getting an X-ray.
-The radiation comes from a large machine.
 The machine doesn't touch you during the treatment.
 The treatments don't hurt and they are quick.
-Radiation from a source outside the body is usually directed at the tumor site.
-This type of radiation comes from a machine called a linear accelerator (linac).

 Internal radiation (brachytherapy).
 Radioactive material is placed in or near the area of cancer.
 The radiation material may be in flexible tubes called catheters, or metal rods.
 The radiation only travels a very short distance to kill the nearby cancer cells.
-This material will be left in for anywhere from a few minutes up to a few days, then it's removed.
+This material will be left in for anywhere from a few minutes up to a few days, depending on the method used.
+Then it's removed.
 More than 1 treatment may be needed.

 You may be treated with one or both types of radiation therapy.
-Radiation therapy may also be used along with other cancer treatments, like surgery or chemotherapy.
+Radiation therapy may also be used along with other cancer treatments, such as surgery or chemotherapy.